30+ WebSockets & Socket.IO Interview Questions 2025: Rooms, Scaling & Authentication

 socket.to(room).emit()Send to room, excluding sender

-RoomsDynamic groups, join/leave freely
+RoomsDynamic groups, join/leave freely, auto-cleanup on disconnect

-NamespacesSeparate channels, different features
+NamespacesSeparate channels, different features, explicit connection

-AuthenticationValidate in middleware, before connection
+AuthenticationValidate in middleware, before connection completes

 ScalingRedis adapter + sticky sessions